gavinlyonsrepo/LED_Display_arduino/README.md

 14. Random 1 led turn on and off
 15. Random 3 led turn on and off
 16. Random Multiple LEDs from each array
-17. Lone red blink
+17. Police car lights
-18. Lone amber blink
+18. Rapid blink same as 11 but much faster.
-19. Lone green blink
+19. Fancy Pattern
 20. all Modes combined repeat

 LED pin layout